 Will they remake the Eragon movie?

-Many fans are still hoping for a movie or television remake, but it’s hard to imagine a studio picking up the Inheritance Cycle in 2018.
+Many fans are still hoping for an Eragon movie or television remake, but it’s hard to imagine a studio picking up the Inheritance Cycle right now.
 The final book in the series had a lukewarm reception, and a lot of the hype behind the books seems to have died down.

 That still said, if it was ever going to happen, now would be the time.
 Shadowhunters got a second (albeit short-lived) chance at the screen.
-And a His Dark Materials remake is in the works.
+And a His Dark Materials remake is one of HBO’s top titles.
 This shows that studios are willing to give franchises a second go.
-On top of that, 21st Century Fox, which owns the movie rights to Eragon, might be acquired by Disney soon — and we all know how much Disney loves a good franchise.

 So who knows?
 There may still be a shot at seeing Eragon and Saphira take flight again.